geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

 Removing a Store
 ----------------

-In order to remove a store, click on the store's corresponding check box.
-Multiple stores can be checked for batch removal.
+To remove a store, click the store's corresponding check box.
+Multiple stores can be selected for batch removal.

 .. figure:: ../images/data_stores_delete.png
-   :align: left
+   :align: center

-   *Stores checked for deletion*
+   *Stores selected for deletion*

 Click the :guilabel:`Remove selected Stores` button.
 You will be asked to confirm the deletion of the the data within each store.
 Selecting :guilabel:`OK` removes the store(s), and will redirect to the main Stores page.

 .. figure:: ../images/data_stores_delete_confirm.png
-   :align: left
+   :align: center

    *Confirm deletion of stores*